sergiofgonzalez/nodejs-in-action/chapter34-structural-design-patterns/README.md

 + Introducing *LevelDB* for Node.js ecosystem

 ### Proxy
 > A **Proxy** is an object that controls access to another object, called the *subject*.
-A *proxy* intercepts all or some of the operations that are meant to be executed on the *subject*, augmenting or complementing their behavior.
+A *proxy* intercepts all or some of the operations that are meant to be executed on the *subject*, augmenting or complementing its behavior.

 The *proxy* and the subject have an identical interface, and this allows us to swap one for the other transparently.